How to design nondestructive cancel buttons - LogRocket Blog

 The “three A’s,” as I like to call them.

-I went into what makes a great button design in a lot more detail in my previous article, so to summarize:
+I went into what makes a great button design in a lot more detail in a previous article, but to summarize:

 Cancel buttons should be orange or red if interacting with them results in a somewhat significant destructive action (orange for an initial warning, red for the final warning).

+That said, I hardly ever see orange used.
+I can’t even tell you how anxious I get looking at this red button because it feels so final:

-However, the majority of cancel buttons are only mildly destructive — you’ll want to keep these ones fairly neutral (i.e., on the gray spectrum).
-If you take a look at HTML’s native search element (
+However, the majority of cancel buttons are only mildly destructive, and you’ll want to keep those ones looking fairly neutral (on the gray spectrum).

-<input type="search">), you’ll see when hovering over them that an “×” icon appears that helps users cancel/clear their input — it’s gray because it’s only mildly destructive (users only lose 1–3 words).
-It’s a small icon rather than a large button for the same reason.
+If you take a look at HTML’s native search element (<input type=”search”>), you’ll see when hovering over it that an “×” icon appears that helps users to cancel their input — it’s gray because it’s only mildly destructive (users lose perhaps one to three words).
+It’s also a small icon rather than a large button for the same reason.

 Your brand color is (hopefully) a positive color, so it’ll have the complete opposite effect of making users stop and think about their actions.
 You’ll definitely want to avoid using that color.

 Great design sometimes requires friction.
-Less friction means that users can accomplish their tasks quicker, but more friction can reduce the likeliness of them making mistakes.
-We have to sacrifice a little of one to get more of the other, so as you might’ve guessed, it’s all about finding the optimal balance.
+Less friction allows users to accomplish their tasks quicker, but more friction can reduce the likelihood of them making mistakes.
+You have to sacrifice a little of one to get more of the other, so as you might’ve guessed, it’s all about finding the optimal balance.

-In many scenarios, the possibility of a mistake is nil, in which case we can focus 100 percent of our efforts on speed and convenience.
-However, when it comes to cancel buttons, we must find the optimal balance between speed and friction based on the severity of any potential mistakes.

-Going back to the search input example — assuming that you’ve cleared a search input before, you would have noticed that there wasn’t any friction at all.
+Going back to the search input example — assuming that you’ve cleared a search input before, you would’ve noticed that there wasn’t any friction at all.
 This is because it’s hardly a destructive action (you’re only losing a few words that can be retyped easily).

 However, if it were a long-form input or a form made up of multiple inputs, you’d want a cancel button to be accompanied by friction.
 Now, it’s difficult to recommend specific dos and don’ts because they depend on many factors, but consider any combination of the following approaches:

-When it comes to deleting data and canceling subscriptions (which can include data deletion too), we need to tread a little more carefully.
+When it comes to deleting data and canceling subscriptions (which can include data deletion too), you need to tread a little more carefully.

 Let’s start with data.
 Here are a few examples that you might be familiar with:

-Note: Editor’s note: This blog was updated 23 June 2025 by the author to expand on the original, explain the difference between cancel buttons and cancel links, and cover accessibility best-practices.